 Where can you find a wide range of authors writing from varied points of view, making arguments with appeals to evidence, rich with rhetorical strategies and figurative language, often using a number of different media, all in one package?
-In historic newspapers, that’s where.
+In historic newspapers.

 With National Poetry Month around the corner, let's consider a very basic question: what makes a poem a poem?
 Noted poet and former Librarian of Congress Archibald MacLeish, considers this in his poem Ars Poetica.

 How can you share your response to a major world event?
 In the 19th and early 20th centuries, you might have put your thoughts down in a poem and sent it to a newspaper.
 The 1918 entry of the United States into World War I triggered an especially dramatic outpouring of these personal responses in verse.

 Using the Library of Congress Found Poetry Primary Source Set, students hone their reading comprehension skills while creating poetry based upon text and images on topics as diverse as Helen Keller, Walt Whitman, women’s suffrage, and the Harlem Renaissance.

 If you’ve ever wondered how early elementary students develop historical thinking skills, check out this lesson with a group of kindergarten historians.
 The Class of 2025 demonstrated their educational readiness while engaged in analyzing primary sources from the Library of Congress.